 Selling your assets means closing your position on that particular asset.
 Hence, if you are long on the asset, you would not be entitled to the potential upside value gain.
 By borrowing you are able to obtain liquidity (working capital) without selling your assets.
 Users are mainly borrowing for unexpected expenses, leveraging their holdings or for new investment opportunities.

-Before borrowing you need to deposit any asset to be used as collateral (check out the Depositing & Earning FAQ section for more info).
+Before borrowing you need to supply any asset to be used as collateral (check out the Supplying & Earning FAQ section for more info).
 After this, simply head to the Borrow section and click on “Borrow” for the asset you want to borrow.
-Set the amount you need based on your available deposits that would be used as a collateral for the loan.
+Set the amount you need based on your available supplies that would be used as a collateral for the loan.
 Select either stable or variable rate and confirm your transaction.
 You can always change your rate afterwards as many times as you want.

-The maximum amount you can borrow depends on the value you have deposited and the available liquidity.
+The maximum amount you can borrow depends on the value you have supplied and the available liquidity.
 For example, you can’t borrow an asset if there is not enough liquidity or if your health factor doesn’t allow you to.
 You can find every collateral available and its specific parameters for borrowing in the risk parameters section.

 Stable rates act as a fixed rate in the short-term, but can be re-balanced in the long-term in response to changes in market conditions.
 The variable rate is the rate based on the offer and demand in Aave.
-The stable rate, as its name indicates, will remain pretty stable and its the best option to plan how much interest you will have to pay.
-The variable rate will change over the time and could be the optimal rate depending on market conditions.
+The stable rate, as its name indicates, will remain pretty stable and it is the best option to plan how much interest you will have to pay.
+The variable rate will change over time and could be the optimal rate depending on market conditions.
 You can switch between the stable and variable rate at any time through your dashboard.